iPhone 13 Pro vs iPhone 12 Pro: a worthy upgrade?

 Samsung made headlines with its LTPO display technology in the Galaxy S21 lineup, and frankly, it was well deserved.
 The variable display refresh rate is great - you get the smoothest scrolling experience when needed, coupled with energy savings when the image is static.

 Regarding display size and resolution, both phones sport 6.1-inch OLED panels with a resolution of 1170 x 2532 pixels.
-The narrower notch of the iPhone 13 Pro should result in a slightly better viewing experience.
+The narrower notch of the iPhone 13 Pro results in a slightly better viewing experience.
+The iPhone 13 Pro bumps up the brightness of the display, offering 1000 nits outdoor brightness and up to 1200 nits of HDR brightness.
+The iPhone 12 Pro on the other hand can only go up to 800 nits (typical).

 iPhone 13 Pro vs iPhone 12 Pro: hardware and performance